animal-tree/Writing-stuff/BadStuff43-Representation-Physical.md

 Does that leave any room for physicality in the human experience?

 It would seem not, if all of our senses are facilitated by neural representation.
-But this is where the theory of qualia emerges.
+But this is where the theory of qualia appears.
 Not all things are represented.
 Presumably, somewhere beyond our sense perception is a physical world, whose properties are as described above.
 Presumably, we ourselves belong to such a physical world.
 And, possibly, some of our experience — though not always the parts we think — do too.

 That experience cannot be produced through representation.
 If it could, a flipbook could be made conscious by drawing neural patterns in it.
 Since pen ink on paper is an absurd conception of a human-like consciousness, we can, for the time being, rule it out.
 Therefore, if consciousness is not purely representation, it must in some portion be physical.